[responsivevoice_button voice=”UK English Female” buttontext=”Listen Brain”]

-Arachnoid mater is fine, weblike avascular membrane directly beneath the dural surface; the space between the arachnoid and the underlying pia is called the subarachnoid space and contains cerebrospinal fluid, which bathes and protects the central nervous system (CNS).
+Arachnoid mater is fine, weblike avascular membrane directly beneath the dural surface; the space between the arachnoid and the underlying pia is call the subarachnoid space and contains cerebrospinal fluid, which bathes and protects the central nervous system (CNS).

 Pia mater :